kernel-dc/Auto-Accept-Negotiations/README.md

 Auto-update disabled kindly check on my repository if it breaks on future updates.

-Accept negotiations don't be an ass.

-Use scripts it's a dying game don't kill it's broker too.
+it's a dying game don't kill it's broker too.

 I have ton of gold where is the hoes at.